mateen-demah/libiri/README.md

 # libiri
+! not finished

-All of mobile money in one place, off the internet
+All of mobile money in one place, off the internet. this app, when completed, would allow Ghanaians to make and receive mobile money payments to and from any network. all completely offline. this is meant to boost the use of cashless payments by small to large scale retail shops.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is uncompleted so to try it out you'd have to install flutter, download the source code and build the apk.

 A few resources to get you started if this is your first Flutter project: